Properties of an Aloha-like stability region: Conclusion

-This paper has established some new properties of the set $\Lambda$, with a focus on establishing inner and outer bounds induced by simple polyhedra, spheres, and ellipsoids.
-A natural extension of this work would be to identify different classes of $\Emc(c,a_1,a_2)$ ellipsoids, besides the particular $\Emc_{\rm in}$ and $\Emc_{\rm out}$ ones we have constructed, that induce tighter bounds on $\Lambda$.
-A second extension is to seek a combinatorial expression for the volume of $\Lambda$ that is simpler and easier to compute than the one we have provided, or at least to provide a more accurate approximation of how the volume varies with $n$.
+A natural extension of our work is to identify different classes of $\Emc(c,a_1,a_2)$ ellipsoids that induce tighter bounds on $\Lambda$.
+A second extension is to seek a combinatorial expression for the volume of $\Lambda$ that is simpler and easier to compute than the one we have derived.